WalletScrutiny/WalletScrutinyCom/_android/com.pro.bitcointoyou.md

 ---

 The [Bitcointoyou website](https://www.bitcointoyou.com) has no statement regarding the management of private keys.
-However being an exchange, it is highly likely that this is a custodial services with funds being in control of the provider.
+However being an exchange, it is highly likely that this is a custodial service with funds being in control of the provider.

 Our verdict: This 'wallet' is custodial and therefore is **not verifiable**.